valencik/mastersAPSC/documents/thesis/thesis.md

 [^stop-words]: Common stop words in english are "the", "and", "it", "is", and "a".

 The vectors are formed by turning the selectors into strings.
-We dropped the `subkey` value for this analysis as we were not concerned with the ordering of the of the selectors.
+We dropped the `subkey` value for this analysis as we were not concerned with the ordering of the selectors.
 The fact that cosine similarity does not take into account the ordering of words is a limitation that negatively impacts its performance on real world text documents @wiki-vsm.
 This does not affect our analysis as we were not analyzing natural language but constructing our "words" out of a list of items that act like keywords.